influxdata/influxdb-observability/README.md

 used in at least two of the above-mentioned packages.

 This package is only intended for use by packages within this repository.

+## `tests`

+The golang package `tests` contains integration tests.
+These tests exercise the above packages against OpenTelemetry Collector and Telegraf.